 - Start Confluence on Node 1

-- Complete the setup wizard by entering:
+- The setup wizard will prompt you to configure the cluster, by entering:

 - A name for your cluster